Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenConnection.md

     ![Credentials](../../Assets/Screenshots/Payments/Settings/CreateConnectionCredentials.png "[Credentials]")

 4. Enter the API credentials.
-For the test environment there are some standard access points. *Adyen* provides you with the API credentials for the productive environment.
+There are some standard access points for the testing environment.
+For your productive environment, *Adyen* provides you with individual API credentials.

-    -  Enter the checkout API endpoint in the *Checkout API endpoint* field.
+    -  Enter the endpoint of the checkout in the *Checkout API endpoint* field.

-    The *Adyen Checkout API* provides a simple and flexible way to initiate and authorize online payments.
+    > [Info] The *Adyen Checkout API* provides a simple and flexible way to initiate and authorize online payments.
 You can use the same integration for payments made with cards (including 3D Secure), mobile wallets, and local payment methods (for example, iDEAL and Sofort).
-The endpoint for the staging environment is **https://checkout-test.adyen.com/checkout/**.
+The endpoint for the test environment is **https://checkout-test.adyen.com/checkout/**.

-    - Enter the checkout API key field in the *Checkout API key* field.
+    - Enter the key field of the checkout API in the *Checkout API key* field.
     -  Enter the payment API endpoint field in the *Payment API endpoint* field.
-For the staging environment it is **https://pal-test.adyen.com/pal/servlet/Payment/**
+For the test environment it is **https://pal-test.adyen.com/pal/servlet/Payment/**
     - Enter the user for the payment API in the *Payment API user* field.

 5. Enter the API credentials of the API users that you have created in *Adyen*: